Good Company Players

 Good Company Players (GCP) is an amateur theatre company in Fresno, California.
 They perform at two venues; Roger Rocka's Dinner Theater, which primarily stages musicals, and the 2nd Space Theatre, which primarily produces straight plays.
 Between the two theaters, GCP mounts 12 shows a year; it has produced over 450 productions since it was founded.
 Notable alumni include Audra McDonald, Heidi Blickenstaff and Chris Colfer.

 History

 GCP organized as a company and dinner theatre in 1973.
-Its charter executive board consisted of Dan Pessano, Chris Moad, Cathy Glenn, Ron Harlan and Steven Pilibos.^{:322} The company's first production was Stephen Sondheim's A Funny Thing Happened on the Way to the Forum, which opened on June 26, 1973 at Fresno's Hilton Hotel.
+Its charter executive board consisted of Dan Pessano, Chris Moad, Cathy Glenn, Ron Harlan and Steven Pilibos.^{:322} The company's first production was Stephen Sondheim's A Funny Thing Happened on the Way to the Forum, which opened on June 26, 1973, at Fresno's Hilton Hotel.
 In 1976 they moved to the Veterans Memorial Auditorium, where they staged Carousel.
-This was followed by productions at the Del Webb Towne House from 1977–1978.
+This was followed by productions at the Del Webb Towne House from 1977 to 1978.